mknejp/schedulers/README.md

 }

 ```
 It is *not an error* to refer to, or instantiate, an unavailable scheduler as long as you don't attempt to actually use it for scheduling tasks.
-This means the compiler will not complain if you use these types in an unevaluated context or in bodies of functions not executed for the target platform.
+This means the compiler will not complain if you use these types in an unevaluated context or in bodies of functions not instantiated for the target platform.

 In a hypothetical scenario, involving more options, tag dispatching is your friend:
 ```cpp